IN-VITRO ANTIOXIDANT AND ANTIBACTERIAL STUDY OF BACCAUREA RAMIFLORA SEEDSHTML Full Text

 Collection of Plant Material: The B. ramiflora seeds were collected from Botanical garden of Jahangirnagar University campus, Bangladesh.
-The seeds were dried in shed and crushed manually with wooden arrangement and reduce in fine powder form.
+The seeds were dried in the shed and crushed manually with the wooden arrangement and reduce in fine powder form.
 A voucher specimen has been archived in the herbarium Prof. Khairul Kabir (CBOT/JU) with code JU 15.318 ID.

 Extraction: The plant seeds were sun-dried first and then and dried in an oven at reduced temperature (< 70 ºC) to make the item suitable for grinding.
 The powdered plant seeds were submerged in sufficient volume of ethanol and methanol in an air-tight flat bottomed container for a week, with occasional shaking and stirring.
-The seed extracts were then filtered and dried on electrical water bath.
+The seed extracts were then filtered and dried on an electrical water bath.

 Inhibition (%) = 100 × (Ab – Aa) / Ab

 Where Ab is the absorption of the blank solution and Aa is the absorption of the plant extract.